Joonas Tamm

-Joonas Tamm (born 2 February 1992) is an Estonian professional footballer who plays as a centre-back for Liga II club Sepsi OSK and the Estonia national team.
+Joonas Tamm (born 2 February 1992) is an Estonian professional footballer who plays as a centre-back for Liga I club Sepsi OSK and the Estonia national team.

 Tamm was named the Estonian Footballer of the Year in 2022.

 Club career

 Tulevik

 Tamm started out playing for hometown team Tulevik.
 He made his debut in the Meistriliiga on 29 March 2008, in a 1–1 home draw against Sillamäe Kalev.

 Flora

 Tamm playing for Flora in 2009.

 In February 2009, Tamm moved to Flora.
 He scored his first Meistriliiga goal on 9 May 2009, in a 4–0 away victory over Tammeka.

 In August 2009, Tamm joined Italian club Sampdoria on a season-long loan, where he played for the club's Primavera side.

 Tamm returned to Flora in August 2010.
 He helped the team win the Meistriliiga in 2010.

 IFK Norrköping

 On 27 December 2010, Tamm signed a three-year contract with Allsvenskan club IFK Norrköping, with the option to extend the contract for another year.
 In July 2011, he moved to Division 1 side IF Sylvia on loan.
 Tamm scored on his debut for the club on 9 July 2011, in a 2–1 away victory over Motala AIF.
 He made his debut in the Allsvenskan on 25 August 2011, in a 2–1 home victory over Djurgårdens IF.